Metadata

 Host Tracking

 In distributed environments (Lambda, ECS, multiple servers), every metadata record captures where the train actually executed.
-Host information is auto-detected at startup and stamped on each execution — see Host Tracking for details on auto-detection, custom labels, and the builder API.
+Host information is auto-detected at startup and stamped on each execution.
+See Host Tracking for details on auto-detection, custom labels, and the builder API.

 Nested Trains

 A junction can dispatch another train mid-execution by injecting ITrainBus.
-Pass the current Metadata to the child train to link the executions — this creates a tree of metadata records you can query to trace execution across an entire network of trains.
+Pass the current Metadata to the child train to link the executions.
+This creates a tree of metadata records you can query to trace execution across an entire network of trains.

 See Mediator: Nested Trains for implementation details.